San Andreas (film): Filming

 The film's second-unit started shooting on July 8, in San Francisco, and the first unit began shooting on July 21, wrapping up on July 27.
 On July 15–16, first unit was filming at Fisherman's Wharf, and a second unit was also filming on the Embarcadero on July 16.
 On July 21, the filming was taking place at AT&T Park, where the crew shot a scene during a San Francisco Giants game.
 On July 22, they filmed an earthquake with fake victims and fake garbage at Hyde and Lombard Streets, on Russian Hill.
 On July 23, crews were filming disaster scenes in The Armory.
-On July 26, they filmed some scenes near the Fairmont Hotel, with the last day of filming spent shooting on the California Street in the Financial District, wrapping up filming on July 27, 2014.
+On July 26, they filmed some scenes near the Fairmont Hotel, with the last day of filming spent shooting on California Street in the Financial District, wrapping up filming on July 27, 2014.

 Visual effects

 The visual effects are provided by Hydraulx, Cinesite and Image Engine and Supervised by Greg and Colin Strause, Holger Voss and Martyn Culpitt with help from Scanline VFX and Method Studios.